-To say that the proposal had surprised Neji would be an understatement.
-Unbidden shock adorned his face in place of his customary expressionless mask.
+To say that the proposal surprised Neji would be an understatement; unbidden shock replaced his customary expressionless mask.
+His mind wound circles around itself in a spell of disbelief and confusion.
 His uncle couldn't be serious?

 One hard look at the genuine expression gracing Hiashi's features told him that he was.

-He tried to take slow, deep breaths to calm his nerves but his heart still raced faster than a Bugatti Veyron while his mind wound circles around itself in a spell of disbelief and confusion.
-Hiashi was giving him the opportunity to ensure that his children never lived the life that he had downright despised in the past.
-By simply agreeing, he could protect them from a mark that could rid them of their lives on another's whim; he could provide them with the freedom that they deserved.
+Neji tried to take slow, deep breaths to calm his nerves and still his racing heart.
+Hiashi was giving him the opportunity to ensure his children never lived the life that he had downright despised in the past.
+By simply agreeing, he could protect them from a mark that could rid them of their lives on another's whim.
+He could provide them with the freedom they deserved.

-"Well…you'd also be required to impregnate your wife within a year of marriage for the oath to remain valid but I don't think even you would find that too challenging."
+"Well, you'd also be required to impregnate your wife within a year of marriage for the oath to remain valid.
+But, I doubt even you would find that too challenging."
 Hiashi grinned; his gaze was teasing.
-Neji scowled in response, dignifying Hiashi with his most fearsome glare.
+Neji scowled in response, dignifying him with his most fearsome glare.

 How could he not consider that quip an insult?

-"So, do we have a deal?" his uncle probed as he extended his hand; his aura manifested sincerity and a tinge of desperation.
+"So, do we have a deal?" his uncle probed as he extended his hand.
+Hiashi's expression was sincerity and desperation personified.